xqb64/synapse/README.md

 ### Hand-rolled stack vs Vec

 Initially, `synapse` used the `Vec` as the stack, but as I introduced pointers, this was no longer feasible because `Vec` would reallocate and thus invalidate the pointers -- so a fixed-size stack had to be used.

+## Contributing

+Contributors to this project are very welcome -- specifically, suggestions (and PRs) as for how to make the whole system even faster, because I suspect there's still more performance left to be squeezed out.

+## Licensing

+Licensed under the [MIT License](https://opensource.org/licenses/MIT).
+For details, see [LICENSE](https://github.com/xqb64/synapse/blob/master/LICENSE).